GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/DarkSUSY__generic__wimp__6__1__1_8hpp.md

 // Include common DarkSUSY frontend declarations shared across all model-specific versions of the backend
 #include "gambit/Backends/frontends/shared_includes/DarkSUSY_6.hpp"

+// Common blocks in the DarkSUSY core library that are not identical for all DS6 versions BE_VARIABLE(rdpars, DS_RDPARS_OLD,     "rdpars_",    "rdpars")    // gRD Parameters

 // Undefine macros to avoid conflict with other backends
 #include "gambit/Backends/backend_undefs.hpp"
 ```